Komonodrg-portfolio/Komonodrg-portfolio/README.md

 <h1>Steven Komono <br/><a href="https://github.com/joshmadakor1">Cybersecurity Professional</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Network Engineer</a>, <a href="https://www.youtube.com/c/joshmadakor">AI Enthusiat</a></h1>

 <h2>🏁 Purpose/Mission</h2>
 To serve as a one stop hub to not only showcase my skills and interests, but to encourage and assist in guiding those seeking to break into IT.
-Whether you are a tech savvy veteran, an Employer considering hiring for a role, or someone new to IT realm, I look to leverage my experience from my Network Engineering background into becoming a more proficient Cybersecurity Professional and knowledgable Data Scientist (AI).
-This repo serves to document the journey.<p>&nbsp;</p>
+Whether you are a tech savvy veteran, an Employer considering hiring for a role, or someone new to IT realm, I look to leverage experience from my Network Engineering background into becoming a more proficient Cybersecurity Professional and knowledgable Data Scientist (AI).
+This repo serves to document the journey.
+<p>&nbsp;</p>

+Please feel free to check out my resume, highlighting my experience, interests, and passion for mission work.

-Colleagues, Onward.
+Colleagues, Onward.<p>&nbsp;</p>
+>"Vision without action is merely a dream.
+Action without vision just passes the time.
+Vision with action can change the world."   - Joel A. Barker

 <h2>📂 Projects</h2>
 <h3>👨‍💻 Cybersecurity</h3>